 Data quality is where it’s at

 There’s no disagreement that data is a critical part of technology.
-The fact is, especially as data is exploding, if data isn’t managed well there may be significant risk.
+Especially as data is growing massively, there is a significant risk if that data is not managed well.
 The risks are many and you can surely identify your own.
 How can we make data better?
 Do any of these catch points exist in your organization?
 What other indications would you offer that may point to a data governance issue?
-Share your comments below.
+Organizations of varying sizes and maturities will likely find that one of these problems exists in their organization and needs to be addressed for better data governance.